Living in the Gaps: What the XLH Patient Journey Tells Us About Rare Disease Care in the UK

 Vascular surgeons and interventional radiologists, showed twice the level of enthusiasm for the innovation offered by Intravascular Lithotripsy than the next technology believed to show most promise, absorbable stents, in offering innovation in Peripheral Arterial Disease PAD treatment over the next three years.

-medintel surveyed 162 physicians (interventional radiologists, vascular surgeons) from across the EU and US, and 33% of physicians named IVL as the technology they're most excited about over the next three years.
-This represents more than double the interest in the next category, absorbable stents/biodegradable scaffolds at 16%.
-Similar differences were seen with only 14% of physicians excited about the possibilities for atherectomy and the same for drug eluting technology.
+This represents more than double the interest in the next category, absorbable stents/biodegradable scaffolds at 15%.
+Similar differences were seen with only 14% of physicians excited about the possibilities for atherectomy and the same for drug eluting technology at 13%.

 Technology physicians are most excited about the potential of in PAD.
-Surveyed in March 2025.
+Surveyed in September 2025.

 Intravascular Lithotripsy technology is rapidly transforming the treatment landscape for Peripheral Arterial Disease, with significant growth opportunities forecast.
 Tibial vessels are highlighted as the highest potential growth area for IVL technology as new, lower-profile devices with longer balloons enter the market.